physicalattraction/stack-overflow-sandbox/README.md

-# stack_overflow_sandbox
+# stack-overflow-sandbox

-Sandbox environment to help with Stack Overflow questions
+This is a Sandbox environment to help with Stack Overflow questions.
+Depending on the needs of a question, a new file or even a new Django app is created.